 Tracie Fobes walks you through how to price your products according to the best formula for you (not your competition) in her Product Perfection Course.
 It is nice to have an official formula as you can use it for all your digital products.

 Where to sell your printables

 I would recommend not spreading yourself too thin by being on every platform.
 Pick one to start with, and then you can always branch out later.
-Let’s spend a quick moment on Etsy (but we’ll talk more in-depth about Etsy printables in the next post).
+Let’s spend a quick moment on selling digital products on Etsy (but we’ll talk more in-depth about Etsy printables in the next post).

 Having an Etsy shop is great because it has built-in traffic, and you’re not responsible for maintaining a website (it’s harder than it seems).
 Yet, with an Etsy store, with all the customer traffic comes competition, which can be discouraging to a new Etsy seller.
 It’s a trade-off but a great place to learn the ropes of selling printables online, and there are some specific ways to increase your sales on Etsy, it’s all about the strategy!

 I hate to say it, but just because your printables are up on a site, it doesn’t mean that people will know about them, let alone buy them.
 You need to drive traffic to your site/online shop.